NathanielIskandar/WDB-Industry-Developer-Backend-Technical-Interview/designdoc.md

         async def husband_call_and_score(contestantName: str):
           ...
       ```
-* Solution: I remembered a similar task from my internship and did some more reading in the FastAPI documentation.
+* Solution: Fortunately, this too is also an easy fix.
+I remembered a similar task from my internship and did some more reading in the FastAPI documentation.
 That's when I figured out I needed to use the Request module from FastAPI to fetch the contestantName attribute from the URL.
 Example:
     * ```python
         @app.get("/husbandCall/{contestantName}")
         async def husband_call_and_score(request: Request):